Solid South: After World War II

+By the mid-1960s, changes had come in many Southern states.
+Former Dixiecrat Senator Strom Thurmond of South Carolina changed parties in 1964; Texas elected a Republican Senator in 1961; Florida and Arkansas elected Republican governors in 1966, as did Virginia in 1969.
+In the Upper South, where Republicans had always been a small presence, Republicans gained a few seats in the House and Senate.

 Because of these and other events, the Democrats lost ground with white voters in the South, as those same voters increasingly lost control over what was once a whites-only Democratic Party in much of the South.
 The 1960 election was the first in which a Republican presidential candidate received electoral votes from the former Confederacy while losing nationally.
-Nixon carried Virginia, Tennessee, and Florida.
+Nixon carried Virginia, Tennessee, and Florida, which he would also win in 1968 and 1972.
 Though the Democrats also won Alabama and Mississippi, slates of unpledged electors, representing Democratic segregationists, awarded those states' electoral votes to Harry Byrd, rather than Kennedy.

 The parties' positions on civil rights continued to evolve in the run up to the 1964 election.
 The Democratic candidate, Johnson, who had become president after Kennedy's assassination, spared no effort to win passage of a strong Civil Rights Act of 1964.
 After signing the landmark legislation, Johnson said to his aide, Bill Moyers: "I think we just delivered the South to the Republican Party for a long time to come."
 In contrast, Johnson's Republican opponent, Senator Barry Goldwater of Arizona, voted against the Civil Rights Act, believing it enhanced the federal government and infringed on the private property rights of businessmen.
-Goldwater did support civil rights in general and universal suffrage, and voted for the 1957 Civil Rights Act (though casting no vote on the 1960 Civil Rights Act), as well as voting for the 24th Amendment, which banned poll taxes as a requirement for voting.
+Goldwater did support civil rights in general and universal suffrage, and voted for the 1957 Civil Rights Act (though casting no vote on the 1960 Civil Rights Act), as well as voting for the Twenty-fourth Amendment to the United States Constitution, which banned poll taxes as a requirement for voting.
 This was one of the devices that states used to disfranchise African Americans and the poor.

-That November, Johnson won a landslide electoral victory, and the Republicans suffered significant losses in Congress.
+In November 1964, Johnson won a landslide electoral victory, and the Republicans suffered significant losses in Congress.
 Goldwater, however, besides carrying his home state of Arizona, carried the Deep South: voters in Alabama, Georgia, Mississippi, and South Carolina had switched parties for the first time since Reconstruction.
 Goldwater notably won only in Southern states that had voted against Republican Richard Nixon in 1960, while not winning a single Southern state which Nixon had carried.
 Previous Republican inroads in the South had been concentrated on high-growth suburban areas, often with many transplants, as well as on the periphery of the South.

-According to a quantitative analysis for the National Bureau of Economic Research, racism played a central role in the decline in relative white Southern Democratic identification.

-"Southern strategy": end of Solid South
+Harold D, Woodman summarizes the explanation that external forces caused the disintegration of the Jim Crow South from the 1920s to the 1970s: